Caerwent: Early Christian times

 Caerwent was a centre for the Kingdom of Gwent after the Roman occupation.
 The name Caerwent translates from Welsh as "fort of Gwent", and the name Gwent derives from the Roman name Venta (Silurum).
 The English town name of Winchester has a parallel derivation, ultimately from the combination of the Latin words Venta, in that case, Venta Belgarum, and castra.

 Caerwent remained an important centre, where the road between Gloucester and Caerleon met the north–south road from Shrewsbury, via Monmouth and Trellech, to the sea at Portskewett.
 Excavations at Caerwent have revealed remains and everyday objects from the post-Roman period.
 Metalwork, including elaborate penannular brooches and fastening pins, have been dated to the 5th–7th centuries.
 A large number of Christian burials, some stone-lined, dating from between the 4th and 9th centuries have also been discovered, both around the town's East Gate and close to the parish church.
-It has been suggested that it may have been the birthplace of St. Patrick.
+It has been suggested that it may have been the birthplace of Saint Patrick.

 A monastery was established at Caerwent some time before the 10th century, and a pre-Norman cross head was discovered at the site in 1992.
 The Church of St Stephen and St Tathan is dedicated to Saints Stephen and Tathan, the latter name possibly having arisen through confusion with Saint Tathyw.
 The oldest existing part of the church dates to the 13th century.

 The village appears as "Venta Siluru" and "Caer went" on the Cambriae Typus map of 1573.